-- 1. Provide the guiding documents which govern how the COM conducts systematic program review learning outcome assessments.
+- 1. Provide the guiding documents which govern how the COM conducts program learning outcome assessments.
 This may be in the form of a program review manual or guide that has been adopted by the faculty.
-This should include the manner in which the core must describe an assessment of the osteopathic core competencies are embedded in the curriculum and assessed as an aspect of the review. - 2.
-Provide a list of the most recent scheduled-program reviews forlearning outcome assessments performed over the past three academic years, preceding a site visit, or any submission to the COCA for any monitoring purposes (e.g., annual report, mid-cycle report, supplemental report, etc.). - 3.
-Provide examples of changes in curriculum, pedagogy, counseling, or other aspects of the student experience that have been made as a result of recent program reviews in order to more fully support thestudent learning of, including the core competencies.
+This must describe an assessment of the osteopathic core competencies in the curriculum. - 2.
+Provide a list of the program learning outcome assessments performed over the past three academic years. - 3.
+Provide examples of changes in curriculum, pedagogy, counseling, or other aspects of the student experience that have been made as a result of recent program reviews in order to more fully support student learning, including the core competencies.

-Element 11.2: -Student Evaluation of Instruction
+Element 11.2: Student Evaluation of Instruction

 A COM must have policies and procedures in place to collect and consider confidential student evaluations of their courses, clerkships, faculty, and other relevant student experiences.
-The COM must demonstrate that these results are incorporated into the COM's self-assessment to improve curriculum; promote diversity, equity, and inclusion; and address deficiencies in student experiences.
+The COM must demonstrate that these results are incorporated into the COM's self-assessment to improve curriculum; promote diversity, equity, and inclusion (to the extent permitted by law); and address deficiencies in student experiences.